Zhroyn/MyNotes/Notes/Course/Discrete Math/Chapter4 Number Theory and Cryptography.md

 where each $p_i$ and $q_j$ is prime such that $$p_1 ≤ p_2 ≤ ⋯ ≤ p_s, q_1 ≤ q_2 ≤ ⋯ ≤ q_t$$

-When we remove all common primes from the two factorizations, we have
+After we remove all common primes from the two factorizations, we have
 $$p_{i_1}p_{i_2} ⋯ p_{i_u} = q_{j_1}q_{j_2} ⋯ q_{j_v}$$

 where no prime occurs on both sides of this equation and $u$ and $v$ are positive integers.